 CoreView is the most advanced Microsoft Office 365 management framework for enterprises.
 Featuring highly scalable technologies, CoreView was designed to service the largest of organizations in their management, delegation, auditing, and reporting needs.
 As a constantly evolving platform, CoreView securely enforces management policies upon lower-level admins, allowing them to perform their job functions efficiently.

 Role Based Access Control (RBAC): CoreView allows you to define access to information and actions based on the job function of the person accessing the console.
 This allows you to give the regional administrator in Chicago access to only the objects in that office.
-At the same time, the finance manager only has the ability to view licensing and service usage reports.
+At the same time, the finance manager only can view licensing and service usage reports.
 Meanwhile, a high-level administrator can only make specific changes to defined users.

 Delegate Administration: By taking advantage of CoreView's RBAC capabilities, combined with the ability to segment your Office 365 data along business lines, organizations can delegate access to CoreView to local IT administrators, Human Resources, or any individual in your organization who may need to access Office 365 information.